georgetown-cset/patent-hybrid-clustering/README.md

 - `pre-commit install`
 - `pre-commit run --all-files`

+FAISS will not install through this process, but generally does not need to be installed locally (at least not for the setup of the current update pipeline.)
+If you need to install FAISS locally, see [here](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md).

 The update pipeline is designed to be used in an Airflow pipeline inside of Google Cloud.
 It could likely be adapted relatively easily to a different cloud environment like AWS.
 Similarly, the SQL itself is designed to work in Google's BigQuery environment, and the pipeline depends on a number of other Google Cloud environments.

+There is a separate [requirements.txt](archive/requirements.txt) in the archive directory for requirements that are only needed for code in the archive directory.
+Requirements needed in both places are only contained in the main [requirements.txt](requirements.txt).

 To update the DAG, run: